reancloud/Firewall_Config/readme.md

 * Install necessary packages with "pip3 install pyFG" and "pip3 install fortiosapi"
 * Run grabdata.py with prompted inputs to generate configuration file.

-* Run final.yml using Ansible-playbook in python 3 environment to configure firewall.
+* Run final.yml and final2.yml using Ansible-playbook in python 3 environment to configure firewall.

 * An example would be python3 $(which ansible-playbook) final.yml -k